MrFriendCS/MrFriendCS.github.io/n5/ddd/N5-DDD-School-Houses/instructions3.md

 5. Write a SQL statement to display everything in the house table.

 6. There is a new house called `Berneray` house.
 Its emblem is a `Sheep` and the house colour is `Green and Black`.
-Unfortunately, there no one has volunteered to be the guidance teacher.
+Unfortunately, no one has volunteered to be the guidance teacher.
 Use the next available `id` to add the available data to the house table.

 7. Display the new house record.